leoocastellano/bond_duration_and_convexity_calc/README.md

-# financial_ratios
+# bond_duration_and_convexity_calc
-Calculates a number of financial ratios for a given listed company with data from yfinance.
+Calculates a bond´s macaulay duration and convexity.